architkansal/architkansal.github.io/_posts/2018-10-04-ML-workshops-NITW.md

 ![ML Workshop Session]({{site.baseurl}}/images/ml4.png "ML Workshop Session")

-We organized a special coding session where we discussed 2017’s Goldman Sachs ML Challenge problem statement and built several solutions around it.
+We organized a special coding session where we discussed 2017’s Goldman Sachs GS-Quantify ML problem statement and built several solutions around it.
 The session was organized specifically to introduce how multiple algorithms can be used together, to demonstrate the importance of data cleaning and pre-processing and gathering useful insights by doing simple statistical analysis on the data.
 It was a very interesting problem statement and dataset I had encountered recently.
 We discussed how handling class imbalance and hyper-parameter tuning could affect the model performance among few other practical insights.

 Next, we organized Tz ML contest on kaggle which was open to public and allowed people to put the skills they had learnt to use.
 We saw good participations and innovative solutions to the problems.